The Masters set for epic finale: Scottie Scheffler faces stiff final-day challenge from star-studded field

 "I'm going to remind myself I'm a dog and I'm ready for this moment.

 "If I catch myself thinking about what could go wrong, I let myself dream about what could go right.
-I don't know what's going to happen tomorrow.
+I don't know what's going to happen.

 "I think that's the thing...
 I was really nervous on 18 and putt it right in the middle.
 Just because you're nervous and uncomfortable, it doesn't mean you're not going to succeed.
-Even if I am nervous tomorrow, I've just got to embrace it."
+Even if I am nervous, I've just got to embrace it."

 Xander Schauffele: 2020 Olympic champion, but yet to taste major success... he sits five back at two under going into Sunday

 "I'm going to be ahead of the leading groups, but not too far...
 You just want a chance coming down that back nine.
-Hopefully I'll have mine tomorrow."
+Hopefully I'll have mine."

 "I think about it all the time [winning a first major].
 I'm okay thinking about it.